adracus/active-record/README.md

 ### Create your own collection
 If you've seen ActiveRecord in Ruby or Waterline in Node, you might want to add attributes to the future model of your collection.
-To do so, you have to subclass the Collection class and override some methods (**The id attribute is always there and will always be the primary key**).
+To do so, you have to subclass the Collection class and override some methods. **The id field, the created\_at and the updated\_at field will be inserted automatically and also updated automatically**.
 If you subclass, you also may specify the Database Adapter you want to use.
-Currently, there are two adapters: The MemoryAdapter (which does all of its operations in-memory) and the PostgresAdapter (which operates on a Postgres database with a given connection uri).
+Currently, there is only the postgres adapter, which needs an uri to be instantiated.
 The uri has to be in the following format:

     postgres://<username>:<password>@<host>:<port>/<database>
 Thanks to [xxgreg](https://github.com/xxgreg) for his awesome [postgres driver for dart](https://github.com/xxgreg/postgresql)!